fukangwei/New_Blog_MarkDown/Python语法/numpy基础教程三.md

 ### numpy.random.shuffle

-&emsp;&emsp;`numpy.random.shuffle(x)`: Modify a sequence in-place by shuffling its contents.
-This function only shuffles the array along the first axis of a multi-dimensional array.
-The order of sub-arrays is changed but their contents remains the same.
+&emsp;&emsp;`numpy.random.shuffle(x)`: Modify a sequence `in-place` by shuffling its contents.
+This function only shuffles the array along the first axis of a `multi-dimensional` array.
+The order of `sub-arrays` is changed but their contents remains the same.
 Parameters:

 - `x`: `array_like`.
 The array or list to be shuffled.

-&emsp;&emsp;Examples:

 ``` python
 >>> arr = np.arange(10)